redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 Tags: form, forms, contact form, custom form, form builder, form creator, form manager, form creation, contact forms, custom forms, forms builder, forms creator, forms manager, forms creation, form administration, Requires at least: 4.6
 Tested up to: 4.8
-Stable tag: 3.1.6
+Stable tag: 3.1.8
 License: GPLv2 or later

-Drag and drop fields in an intuitive UI to create create contact forms, email subscription forms, order forms, payment forms, send emails and more!
+Drag and drop fields in an intuitive UI to create contact forms, email subscription forms, order forms, payment forms, send emails and more!

 == Description ==
 Ninja Forms is the ultimate FREE form creation tool for WordPress.
 Build forms within minutes using a simple yet powerful drag-and-drop form creator.
 For beginners, quickly and easily design complex forms with absolutely no code.
 For developers, utilize built-in hooks, filters, and even custom field templates to do whatever you need at any step in the form building or submission using Ninja Forms as a framework.